Brian-NNA/hello-world/README.md

 # hello-world
-firt project to the world
+first project to the world
+Welcome to the world of machines.
+We will live in peace.